Wihogora/password-locker/README.md

 * A user should have the option of putting in a password that he want to use for the new credential account.

 * A user should delete a credentials account that he is no longer need in the application.

+## Technologies used
+* Python

+## Support and contact details
+If u have any question u can contact me on:

+* Tel:+250788716357
+* Email:wwihogora@gmail.com